teleport-network/teleport-documents/intro/README.md

 Teleport Network provides an infrastructure and framework for cross-chain communication.
 It consists of a decentralized blockchain - Teleport Chain, a cross-chain protocol - XIBC, and developer SDKs for cross-chain dApps integration.

-A few examples of cross-chain practices:

-* **Cross-Chain DEX** - complete cross-chain token swap and liquidity providing in a single transaction
-* **Cross-Chain Lending Protocol** - supply tokens to borrow other tokens from a different chain
-* **Cross-Chain NFT Market** - cross-chain NFT purchase

 ### XIBC protocol

 [XIBC protocol](https://chain-docs.teleport.network/modules/XIBC/index.html) is a standard protocol based on [IBC](https://ibcprotocol.org/) for Teleport bridge implementation including four modules - **client**, **packet**, **routing** and **basic applications**.